Originally published on March 24, 2025. Updated on May 21, 2025.

 In recent years, there has been growing concern about the profit-driven promotion of porcelain veneers over safer, more conservative options like composite bonding.

-Composite bonding aligns with a patient-centered approach by prioritizing function and oral health over aesthetics alone.
 While porcelain veneers are heavily marketed for their polished, flawless appearance, composite bonding offers a more natural, minimally invasive solution that benefits your teeth in the long term.

 Modern Advancements in Composite Bonding